-We have audited the separate financial statements of Banco BBVA Perú (a subsidiary of BBVA Perú Holding S.A.C., an entity incorporated in Peru, hereinafter "the Bank"), comprising the separate statement of financial position as of December 31, 2022, and the separate statement of income, comprehensive income, changes in equity and cash flows for the year then ended; as well as the explanatory notes to the separate financial statements, which include a summary of significant accounting policies.
+We have audited the consolidated financial statements of Banco BBVA Perú (a subsidiary of BBVA Perú Holding S.A.C., an entity incorporated in Peru, hereinafter "the Bank") and Subsidiaries, comprising the consolidated statement of financial position as of December 31, 2022, and the consolidated statement of income, comprehensive income, changes in equity and cash flows for the year then ended; as well as the explanatory notes to the financial statements, which include a summary of significant accounting policies.

-In our opinion, the accompanying separate financial statements present fairly, in all material respects, the financial position of Banco BBVA Perú as of December 31, 2022, as well as its financial performance and cash flows for the year then ended, in accordance with the accounting standards established by the Superintendence of Banking, Insurance and Private Pension Funds Administrators ("SBS", by its Spanish acronym) for Peruvian financial entities, see note 3.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of Banco BBVA Perú and Subsidiaries as of December 31, 2022, as well as its consolidated financial performance and cash flows for the year then ended, in accordance with the accounting standards established by the Superintendence of Banking, Insurance and Private Pension Funds Administrators ("SBS", by its Spanish acronym) for Peruvian financial entities, see note 3.